• Skip to primary navigation

 3. Transfer the sausage to the centre of the pastry rectangle.
 Brush the right side of the pastry with egg yolk.
 Use the baking parchment underneath the pastry to lift and roll the pastry over the sausage towards the right and over the brushed egg yolk to seal.
 Keep the seam underneath.

 4. Trim the edges and cut the sausage roll into 8 equal pieces.
 Place on a baking tray lined with baking parchment.
-Chill for 30 minutes whilst you repeat the process with the second half of the pastry and sausage filling.
+Chill for 30 minutes whilst you repeat the process with the remaining pastry and sausage filling.

-5. Brush the sausage rolls with egg yolk, cut two incisions in each roll and sprinkle over sesame seeds.
+5. Brush the sausage rolls with egg yolk, cut two incisions in each roll and sprinkle sesame seeds on the top of the rolls.

 6. Bake for 25 minutes.